-We employ over 2000 staff across Cheshire and Merseyside, including community and specialist nurses, therapists, health visitors, school nurses, IT and business intelligence specialists, HR advisors, safeguarding experts, social workers and social care staff.
+We employ over 2000 staff across Cheshire and Merseyside, including community and specialist nurses, therapists, health visitors, school nurses, IT and business intelligence specialists, HR advisors and safeguarding experts.

 Whether you’re about to graduate or complete your training, thinking about returning to practice or you are looking for a change, come and talk to us about the jobs we have on offer.

 If you share our passion for delivering the best quality care for the people of Cheshire and Merseyside, then we look forward to welcoming you to Team WCHC.

 Read our common purpose and values that guide and support the Trust as we deliver high quality health and care services.

 We aim to provide each member of staff with a workplace where they are valued, supported and empowered.
 We are committed to investing in our staff to help them fulfil their potential through a range of training and development opportunities.